How to Build Credit as a New Immigrant: Your Essential Guide to Financial Success in the U.S.

 Understanding the US Credit System and the Role of Credit Scores

-Scores range from 300 to 850 and are divided into five categories: poor, fair, good, very good, and excellent.
+The U.S. credit system may seem unfamiliar, especially if you’re just starting to build credit history as an immigrant.
+But understanding how it works is the first step to success.
+Your credit report is maintained by credit bureaus and includes a credit score, which ranges from 300 to 850: poor, fair, good, very good, and excellent.
 A score of 700 or above is generally considered good, and a score of 800 or above is considered excellent.

 Your credit score is calculated based on several factors, including: